 This introductory one-semester course is designed to help students build a solid foundation in programming fundamentals using Swift as the language.
 Students get practical experience with the tools, techniques, and concepts needed to build a basic iOS system.
+Credits: 3

-CIS 171: Linux I (CompTIA Linux+)
+CIS 171: Linux I

 This course presents fundamental applications in Linux.
 Included in this course are skills development for OS installation and setup, recompile techniques, system configuration settings, file/folder structures and types, run levels, basic network applications and scripting.
 Additionally, the course presents security features from an administrative and user consideration.
-This course is designed to prepare students to take the CompTIA Linux+ exam.
+Credits: 3